Issues

 Yemen

-A relatively new country within the political landscape of the Middle East that has faced enormous economic and political challenges since its unification in 1990.
+Yemen is a relatively new country within the political landscape of the Middle East that has faced enormous economic and political challenges since its unification in 1990.
 As the civil war in Yemen has increasingly been depicted as a proxy war between Saudi Arabia and Iran, the United States has taken a strategic interest in the conflict.